heliosphere-xiv/docs/src/creators/how-heliosphere-works.md

 # How Heliosphere works

 Heliosphere works differently than other mod websites.
-Like other mod websites, it lets you, as a creator, upload your mods in two formats: TTMP and PMP.
+Like other mod websites, it lets you, as a creator, upload your mods in two formats: PMP and TTMP.
 However, unlike other mod websites, Heliosphere will then process your uploaded mod.